4l3b/WorkTrack_pwa/README.md

 ## Usage

 Go to the [GitHub Pages site](https://4l3b.github.io/WorkTrack_pwa/) on your mobile device and save the page to your home screen for quick access and offline use.
-Instructions for logging work sessions, tracking breaks, and exporting/importing JSON logs are available within the interface.
+Instructions for usage are available within the interface.

 ---